-- fresh lychee fruit recommended for export to Australia and all associated packaging is not contaminated by quarantine pests or regulated articles (e.g. trash, soil and weed seeds) - unprocessed packing material (which may vector pests not identified as being on the pathway) is not imported with fresh lychee fruit - all wood material used in packaging of the commodity complies with DAFF conditions (see DAFF publication Cargo Containers: Quarantine aspects and procedures) - secure packaging is used during storage and transport for export to Australia and must meet Australia's general import conditions for fresh fruits and vegetables at http://www.daff.gov.au/iconsearch. - the packaged fresh lychee fruit is labelled with the orchard reference code (where appropriate) and the packing house/treatment facility reference or name for the purposes of trace-back.
-Additional stickers or stamping by NPPO may be required on individual cartons on irradiated fruit. - the phytosanitary status of fruit must be clearly identified.
+- fresh lychee fruit recommended for export to Australia and all associated packaging is not contaminated by quarantine pests or regulated articles (e.g. trash, soil and weed seeds) - unprocessed packing material (which may vector pests not identified as being on the pathway) is not imported with fresh lychee fruit - all wood material used in packaging of the commodity complies with DAFF conditions (see DAFF publication Cargo Containers: Quarantine aspects and procedures) - secure packaging is used during storage and transport for export to Australia to prevent contamination of treated fruit for export and must meet Australia's general import conditions for fresh lychee fruit - the packaged fresh lychee fruit is labelled with the orchard reference code and the packing house/treatment facility reference or name for the purposes of trace-back.
+Additional stickers or stamping by NPPO may be required on individual cartons on irradiated fruit. - the phytosanitary status of fruit must be maintained throughout the packing, treatment, storage and transport.